LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 methods, user-defined ERK tables are supported.

-Alternately, for stiff problems the user may specify that :math:`f^E = 0`, so the equation :eq:`IMEX_IVP` reduces to the non-split IVP
+Alternately, for stiff problems the user may specify that :math:`f^E = 0`, so the equation :eq:`ARKODE_IMEX_IVP` reduces to the non-split IVP

 .. math::
    M(t)\, \dot{y} = f^I(t,y), \qquad y(t_0) = y_0.
-   :label: IVP_implicit
+   :label: ARKODE_IVP_implicit

-Similarly to ERK methods, in this scenario the coefficients :math:`A^E=0`, :math:`c^E=0`, :math:`b^E=0` and :math:`\tilde{b}^E=0` in :eq:`ARK`, and the ARK methods reduce to classical :index:`diagonally-implicit Runge-Kutta methods` (DIRK).
+Similarly to ERK methods, in this scenario the coefficients :math:`A^E=0`, :math:`c^E=0`, :math:`b^E=0` and :math:`\tilde{b}^E=0` in :eq:`ARKODE_ARK`, and the ARK methods reduce to classical :index:`diagonally-implicit Runge--Kutta methods` (DIRK).
 For these classes of methods, ARKODE provides tables with orders of accuracy :math:`q = \{2,3,4,5\}`, with embeddings of orders :math:`p = \{1,2,3,4\}`.
 These default to the methods